gACME/ue4-style-guide/README.md

-### 3.3.1.4 Event Handlers and Dispatchers Should Start With `On`
+### 3.3.1.4 Event Handlers and Dispatchers

-Any function that handles an event or dispatches an event should start with `On` and continue to follow [the verb rule](#bp-funcs-naming-verbs).
+Event dispatches should start with `On` and continue to follow [the verb rule](#bp-funcs-naming-verbs).
 The verb may move to the end however if past-tense reads better.

 [Collocations](http://dictionary.cambridge.org/us/grammar/british-grammar/about-words-clauses-and-sentences/collocation) of the word `On` are exempt from following the verb rule.

-`Handle` is not allowed.
-It is 'Unreal' to use `On` instead of `Handle`, while other frameworks may prefer to use `Handle` instead of `On`.

 Good examples: